- Online Services Pay Fines, Transcripts...

 Per Code of Civil Procedures section 203, all persons are eligible and qualified to be prospective trial jurors, except the following:

-- You have been convicted of a felony and your civil rights have not been restored
+- You have been convicted of malfeasance in office and your civil rights have not been restored.

 - You are the subject of a conservatorship.